 Following That Pollution Downstream …

 Why exactly is it so bad about this runoff and leakage?
-What do they carry that is so harmful for humans and environment?
-Animal agriculture manure and farming fertilizers bring nutrients such as nitrogen, phosphorus, and potassium to the proverbial water pollution “table.”
+What do they carry that is so harmful for humans and the environment?
+Animal agriculture manure and farming fertilizers bring nutrients such as nitrogen, phosphorus, and potassium to the proverbial water Pollution “table.”

 All these additions to the environment affect the health of both humans and wildlife.